opennode/waldur-core/docs/api/customer.rst

 Supported filters are:

+- ?username - matching of a related to the customer user username
+- ?full_name - matching of a related to the customer user full name
+- ?native_name - matching of a related to the customer user native name
 - ?customer - matching of a customer uuid
-- ?username - matching of a customer owner username
-- ?full_name - matching of a customer owner full name
-- ?native_name - matching of a customer owner native name
+- ?role - matching of a user role type in a customer:
+    * 0 - owner

 To add a new user to the customer, POST a new relationship to **customer-permissions** endpoint: